Shake (company)

 Shake is a New York-based legal technology startup company.
-Its primary product is the Shake app which offers individuals the ability to create, sign and send legally binding agreements through their iOS devices.
+Its primary product is the Shake app, which allows individuals to create, sign and send legally binding agreements through their iOS devices.
 As of April 2014, the app is only available for the iPhone.

 The Shake Law app includes a library of simple, plain-English legal agreements that can be executed via a mobile device.
 It includes a number of stock contract templates pertaining to Freelancing/Independent Contractors, Non-Disclosure Agreements, Buying and Selling, Rental of Goods, and Personal Loans.
 After selecting a template, a user then customizes it by answering a series of questions.

 Tiny Law

 Shake's primary focus is on the "Tiny Law" sector, a term believed to have been coined by Shake CEO Abe Geiger at the 2014 Reinvent Law Conference.
 Tiny Law refers to individuals such as freelancers and small businesses that require legal services for small figure transitions and who might be traditionally reluctant to seek legal representation due to cost.